 - Identification of students being Gifted/Talented in academic areas as well as in Leadership, Creativity, Visual and Performing Arts

 - Leadership development

 - Mentorship

-- Counseling (small group and individual)
+- Counseling (small, group, and individual)

 - Afrocentric and Multi-Cultural Curriculum

-- One of Five JCPS schools with 1:1 iPads
+- 1:1 iPads

-Eligibility Criteria Male student

-Type Student Assignment (Voluntary or Voluntary

-Involuntary)

-Process for entering students into the program Parents/guardians apply for their child to attend DuBois through the

-JCPS middle school application process.

-Guardian/Student Self-Referral Procedure Parents/guardians apply for their child to attend DuBois through the

-JCPS middle school application process.

-Enrollment Cycle (Open Entry, Term Entry, or Term entry.
+Eligibility Criteria Male student Type Student Assignment (Voluntary or Involuntary) Voluntary Process for entering students into the program Parents/guardians apply for their child to attend DuBois through the JCPS middle school application process.
+Students with disabilities can be referred through the ARC process.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
+Guardian/Student Self-Referral Procedure Parents/guardians apply for their child to attend DuBois through the JCPS middle school application process.
+Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Term entry.
 Students enroll at the beginning of the school year.

-Other Entry)